TimothyMas/Principal-component-analysis-of-tea-leave---Python-codes/README.md

-# Principal Component Analysis of Tea Leaves Chemical Ingredients
+# Principal Component Analysis of Tea Leaves Chemical Ingredients (without data)

 This repository contains Python scripts for the statistical analysis of tea leaf chemical ingredients.
 The analysis focuses on identifying the type of tea product based on its chemical composition using techniques such as outlier detection, principal component analysis (PCA), and statistical tests.

 ## Description

-The main objective is to analyze the chemical compounds in tea leaves to classify and differentiate tea types such as Black Tea (Keemun, Yunnan), Green Tea, and Pu-erh.
+The main objective is to analyze the chemical compounds in tea leaves to classify and differentiate tea types.
 The repository includes scripts for preprocessing data, performing PCA, removing outliers, and conducting statistical tests.

 ### Key Features